Tools, information and advice to help you understand and support your child's communication

 Conductive hearing loss:

 Glue ear is a common childhood condition in which the middle ear becomes filled with sticky glue-like fluid.
-This prevents the tiny bones in the ear from vibrating properly, in turn preventing the child from hearing sounds at a typical volume.
+This prevents the tiny bones in the ear from vibrating properly, in turn preventing the child from hearing sounds typically.
 If your child suffers from a build-up of ear wax or has frequent ear infections it is recommended that you consult your child’s GP.
 Glue ear can impact on a child’s speech and language development.

 Environmental noise levels: